jolly-io/Data-Engineering/README.md

           `Batch Ingestion`: is a convenient way to process stream of events in large chunks based on a predetermined time interval or on a preset            size threshold.
 E.g an entire day's worth of data can he handled in a single batch.
 This is a practical and widely used way of                     processing data for analytics and machine learning.

           `Streaming Ingestion`: is providing continuous, near real-time fashion data ingestion.
 In this case, data is provided shortly after it              is produced, usually in less than a second.
 Specific tools such as event-streaming platform and message queues to continuously ingest                   stream of events.

+        Streaming Ingestion is not necessarily the best choice for all use cases.

       *Before choosing streaming ingestion, it's best to indentify a business use-case that justifies the trade-offs of using stream over batch ingestion.*